Larry Habegger

 - Three Turkish crew members to make sure that the only work you do is write and play

-- And last but not least, laughter, exploration and camaraderie galore
+- And of course, laughter, exploration and camaraderie galore

-This is a small intimate class of no more than 10, so don’t delay.
+This is a small intimate class of no more than ten.

-For information about sailing along the ancient shores of Turkey with Larry, contact Robin Sparks at robin@robinsparks.com.
+For information about sailing along the ancient shores of Turkey with me, contact me at larry@travelerstales.com.

 The Personal Travel Story: Art, Craft, Inspiration